alexlep/spin-brewery/README.md

 [ INFO ] Generated docker-compose.yml
 ```
 ### Deploy docker compose scenario
 *IMPORTANT*: keep in mind that 4core/16RAM is recommended to deploy all the services.
-In my case I was running setup on 8core/16RAM, without any significant issues.
+In my case I was running setup on 8core/16RAM laptop, without any significant issues.

 First of all - deploy MySQL DB machine:
 ```